The equifibered approach to $\infty$-properads

-In this section we prove that $\Csp \in \Prpd$ is the terminal \properad{}, thereby proving \cref{thm:Csp-eqf=prpd}.
-In fact we will prove the slightly stronger assertion that $\Csp$ is terminal in a certain larger \category{} of ``non-complete \properads{}'' which contains $\Prpd$ as a full subcategory.
+In this section we prove that $\Csp \in \Prpd$ is the terminal $\infty$-properad, thereby proving \cref{thm:Csp-eqf=prpd}.
+In fact, we will prove the slightly stronger assertion that $\Csp$ is terminal in a certain larger $\infty$-category of ``non-complete $\infty$-properads'' which contains $\Prpd$ as a full subcategory.